moonrepo/moon/README.md

 # The Slack/Teams/Discord/etc channel to discuss the project.
 channel: '#infra'

+# Other projects in the workspace that this project depends upon.
+dependsOn:
+  - '/some/other/project'
+  - '/another/project'

 # File system patterns relative to the project root for grouping
 # files based on their use case.
 These groups are then used by